2025 Copa Grão-Pará

 The 2025 Copa Grão-Pará was the 2nd Copa Grão-Pará, a football state cup.
 Those eliminated in the quarter-finals and semi-finals of the Campeonato Paraense will take part.

-Águia de Marabá defeated Tuna Luso 9–8 on penalties, after the match finished in a 1–1 draw, to win their first title and a place in the first round of the 2026 Copa do Brasil.
+Águia de Marabá defeated Tuna Luso 9–8 on penalties, after the match finished in a 1–1 draw, to win their first title and a place in the 2026 Copa do Brasil.